Bronya-Rand/DDLCModTemplate2.0/README.md

 3. Splash Screen on First Load.
 This adheres to the Team Salvato guidelines for creating fan mods of the game.
 4. Remastered RPY's to be exact replicas of DDLC's with explainations.
 5. Customizable!
 Use this as a starting point for any ideas you wish to create.
-6. XCode Support!
-Open this project in XCode and you can edit, build, and run your mod without opening Ren'Py Launcher ever again!
+6. Xcode Support!
+Open this project in Xcode and you can edit, build, and run your mod without opening Ren'Py Launcher ever again!
-> Note: You need to change your `RENPY_TOOL` location and the Ren'Py app location in the target scheme for XCode.
+> Note: You need to change your `RENPY_TOOL` location and the Ren'Py app location in the target scheme for Xcode.
 [Learn more &rsaquo;](XCODE.md)

 ### Returned Features
 1. Ghost Menu (Dan's Spooky Easter Egg)